fvgm-spec/fvgm-spec.github.io/README.md

  *  Data Analysis

-Through this notebook, I the covid cases appearing around the world from [Our World In Data](https://github.com/owid/covid-19-data).
+Through this notebook, I analyzed the covid cases appearing around the world from [Our World In Data](https://github.com/owid/covid-19-data).
 I used libraries such as pandas, [seaborn](http://seaborn.pydata.org/index.html) and [matplotlib](https://matplotlib.org/) to generate a lineplot like this one, which shows the evolution of covid new cases in Uruguay.

 ![pandas image](https://fvgm-spec.github.io/img/covid_lineplot.png)